 This art deco themed restaurant has been a Myrtle Beach mainstay since 1986.
 Flamingo is known for its outstanding food and service.
 Try the blackened prime rib, Cajun oysters or the fried lobster bites.
 Closed Sundays.

 This sports bar/neighborhood pub has tons of big screens, regular events and live music.
-Choose from appetizers like spinach artichoke dip and BBQ chicken nachos, as well as burgers, wings, build your own salads and more.
-Be sure to check out the daily 4–8 p.m. happy hour deals.
+Choose from appetizers like BBQ chicken nachos, as well as burgers, wings, build your own salads and more.
+Favorites include the smothered chicken and a side of crispy Brussels sprouts.
+Don’t forget a cold beer!

 Owner and chef John Lombardo uses his family's Italian recipes in his restaurant that specializes in traditional favorites.
 Try the grouper florentine, escargot, fettuccine Alfredo or the lasagna.